Birgül Ayman Güler

-Birgül Ayman Güler (born 1 June 1961) is a female Turkish academic and politician.
+Birgül Ayman Güler (born 1 June 1961) is a Turkish academic and politician.

 Life

 Birgül Ayman was born to İlyas and Zehra in Bergama ilçe (district) of İzmir Province, Turkey on 1 June 1961.

-After obtaining her bachelor's degree in the School of Administration and Economy at Marmara University in İstanbul in 1983, she entered the Faculty of Political Sciences of Ankara University.
+After obtaining her bachelor's degree in the School of Administration and Economy at Marmara University in Istanbul in 1983, she entered the Faculty of Political Sciences of Ankara University.
 She received both Master's and PhD degrees in Ankara University.
 While still in the university, she was appointed vice expert of Research and Planning Department of the Ministry of Interior in 1985.
 Then, she began serving in the Public Administration Institute of Turkey and Middle East (TODAİE) as an academic.
 In 1996, she became an associate professor, and in 2002, full professor.
 The same year, she transferred to Ankara University as a faculty member.

 Politics

 According to an interview in Hürriyet newspaper, she was interested in politics while she was only 14.
 In 2002, she became the charter member of the Independent Republican Party (BCP).
 But, she later joined the Republican People's Party (CHP), and she was elected deputy from İzmir Province on 12 June 2011 for the 24th Parliament of Turkey.
 Although she was elected as the vice president of the party responsible in women's affairs, she later was criticized as being nationalist, and was referred to disciplinary committee of the party, upon which she resigned from the party saying "The structure I find myself in today is not the CHP I supported ideologically when I was elected Member of Parliament".
 She continued as an independent deputy up to the end of the 24th parliament term.